MuhammadAli013/Professional_Projects/README.md

 # Professional projects
 This repository contains my professional projects from my AI career in Japan.
-Obviously, I could not add all the projects here, but the most important ones are listed here.
+Obviously, I could not add all the projects, but the most important ones are listed here.
 These projects are from two companies:
 1. Skymatix (www.skymatix.co.jp) -- January 2021 to July 2023
 2. Hiperdyne (www.hiperdyne.com) -- December 2018 to December 2022